A restaurant’s supply chain is never static.

 Optimization strategies keep it forward-looking and efficient.

 Supply chain optimization is a matter of human oversight and intervention, always focused on achieving best case results.
 It is the constant adjustment for always-changing supply and demand, product costs, distribution and operating factors.
 Unfortunately, there is no automatic solution to this complicated system.
-Supply chain managers use specialized tools, customized contracts, strategic cost forecasts and procurement hedges to balance the various tradeoffs needed compensate for those changing factors in a restaurant chain’s business model.
+Supply chain managers use specialized tools, customized contracts, strategic cost forecasts and procurement hedges to balance the various tradeoffs needed to compensate for those changing factors in a restaurant chain’s business model.
 Optimization requires supply chain managers to be forward-looking and prepared to make adjustments for likely future conditions, not just reacting to what is happening in the here and now.

 Every restaurant brand has its own distinct priorities and issues that require specific supply chain optimizations.
 For some, rapid product development times and speed to market are key strategic goals.
-For others, competitive pressures make tight product cost management the top priority.
+For others, competitive pressures make product cost management the top priority.
 And for still others, custom sourcing and logistics support for ongoing marketing initiatives top the list.
 Other factors like proprietary ingredient needs and regional unit density variations require their own, custom supply chain arrangements.

 That’s why supply chain optimization inevitably means balancing tradeoffs rather than implementing fixed or cookie-cutter solutions.
 “You can’t do this with an all-purpose market basket analysis,” says Liz Longstreet Darr, our Vice President of Client Solutions.
 “A brand needs to look at its purchases on a line-item basis, understanding both the category trends and the specific item variables.”
 For instance, food price forecasting always entails some uncertainties, and efforts to optimize a supply chain require that those uncertainties be hedged to the best degree possible.